koitsu/tcecosystem-guide/content/thorchain/manual-loan-repayment.md

 </div>

 ## Procedure

+The below procedure uses THORSwap as a front-end.
+Other front-ends may not support this feature due to its advanced use.

 1. Get your loan address.
 This is the wallet address with which you provided collateral.
 Ex: if you opened a loan using BTC, this would be your Bitcoin address
 1. Look up details of the loan using the [Midgard API]: `https://midgard.ninerealms.com/v2/borrower/YOUR_WALLET_ADDRESS`